-- (3) If you attempt to make an adjustment to your base figure to account for the effects of an ongoing DBE program, the adjustment must be based on demonstrable evidence that is logically and directly related to the effect for which the adjustment is sought. - (f)(3) You must include with your overall goal submission a description of the methodology you used to establish the goal, including your base figure and the evidence with which it was calculated, and the adjustments you made to the base figure and the evidence you relied on for the adjustments.
+- (3) You must include with your overall goal submission a description of the methodology you used to establish the goal, including your base figure and the evidence with which it was calculated, and the adjustments you made to the base figure and the evidence you relied on for the adjustments.
 You should also include a summary listing of the relevant available evidence in your jurisdiction and, where applicable, an explanation of why you did not use that evidence to adjust your base figure.
-You must also include your projection of the portions of the overall goal you expect to meet through DBE-neutral and DBE-conscious measures, respectively (see § 26.51(c)).
+You must also include your projection of the portions of the overall goal you expect to meet through DBE-neutral and DBE-conscious measures, respectively (see § 26.51(c)). - (g)(1) In establishing an overall goal, you must provide for consultation and publication.
+This includes:

-- (g)(1) In establishing an overall goal, you must provide for consultation and publication.
-This includes: - (i) Consultation with general contractor groups, community organizations, and other officials or organizations that could be expected to have information concerning the availability of disadvantaged and non-disadvantaged businesses and your efforts to establish a level playing field for the participation of DBEs.
-The consultation must include a scheduled, direct, interactive exchange (e.g., a face-to-face meeting, video conference, teleconference) with as many interested stakeholders as possible focused on obtaining information relevant to the goal setting process, and it must occur before you are required to submit your methodology to the operating administration for review pursuant to paragraph (f) of this section.
+- (i) Consultation with general contractor groups, community organizations, and other officials or organizations that could be expected to have information concerning the availability of disadvantaged and nondisadvantaged businesses and your efforts to establish a level playing field for the participation of DBEs.
+The consultation must include a scheduled, direct, interactive exchange (e.g., a faceto-face meeting, video conference, teleconference) with as many interested stakeholders as possible focused on obtaining information relevant to the goal setting process, and it must occur before you are required to submit your methodology to the operating administration for review pursuant to paragraph (f) of this section.
 You must document in your goal submission the consultation process you engaged in.
 Notwithstanding paragraph (f)(4) of this section, you may not implement your proposed goal until you have complied with this requirement.

-(ii) A published notice announcing your proposed overall goal before submission to the operating administration on August 1st.
-The notice must be posted on your official Internet Web site and may be posted in any other sources (e.g., trade association publications).
-If the proposed goal changes following review by the operating administration, the revised goal must be posted on your official Internet Web site.
+- (ii) A published notice announcing your proposed overall goal before submission to the operating administration on August 1st.
+The notice must be posted on your official internet website and may be posted in any other sources (e.g., trade association publications).
+If the proposed goal changes following review by the operating administration, the revised goal must be posted on your official internet website.

-(h) Effective [INSERT DATE OF PUBLICATION IN FEDERAL REGISTER], you are not required to update your overall goals until the UCP that covers you has completed the reevaluation process described in § 26.111 of this part.
+- (h) Effective October 3, 2025you are not required to update your overall goals until the UCP that covers you has completed the reevaluation process described in § 26.111.

 - 22. Amend § 26.47 as follows:

 - a.
-Revise subparagraph (c)(4);
+Revise paragraph (c)(4);

 - b.
 Revise paragraph (d); and

 - c.
 Add paragraph (e).

-- § 26.47 Can recipients be penalized for failing to meet overall goals?
+§ 26.47 Can recipients be penalized for failing to meet overall goals?